1coderookie/KobraGoNeoInsights/docs/profiles.md

 You can always set up your own custom profile in your slicer.
 Just pay attention to the general machine settings, like the bed size and so on.

+??? tip "Set Up Filament Specific Profiles"

+    When you're using more than one filament, it's a good idea to set up a profile for each spool of filament you have.
+So not only for the type of filament (like PLA, PETG etc.), but also for the different manufacturer, the colour and so on.
+It happens that you have to use slightly different settings even with the same type of filament from the same brand but just when using a different colour of it.

 ## Go